Back To Search Results

 Structure and Function

-The right coronary artery finds its origin from the aorta immediately above the right (coronary) semilunar cusp of the aortic valve.
-It follows a course between the pulmonary trunk and right atrium in the right atrioventricular groove and curves around the acute angle of the heart.
-The major branches of the right coronary artery include the sinoatrial (SA) nodal branch, the right (acute) marginal branch, the posterior interventricular branch (commonly referred to as the posterior descending artery, PDA), and the posterolateral branch.[1][2][1]
+The RCA originates from the aorta just above the right (coronary) semilunar cusp of the aortic valve (see Image.
+Valves of the Heart).
+This artery courses between the pulmonary trunk and right atrium within the right atrioventricular groove and curves around the acute margin of the heart (see Image.
+Anatomy of the Heart).
+Major branches include the sinoatrial nodal branch, the right (acute) marginal branch, the posterior interventricular branch, commonly referred to as the posterior descending artery (PDA), and the posterolateral branch.[2][3]

-The posterior interventricular and posterolateral arteries branch from the right coronary artery in about 70% of the population.[1]
-Individuals with this configuration are considered to have a “right dominant” coronary circulation.
-If these arteries arise from the circumflex branch of the left coronary artery, the heart has a “left dominant” orientation.
-When both the right and left coronary arteries contribute to these branches, the heart has a “balanced” circulation.
+The PDA and posterolateral arteries arise from the RCA in 70% to 80% of the population.[4]
+Individuals with this configuration have a right-dominant coronary circulation.
+If these arteries originate from the circumflex branch of the left coronary artery (LCx), the heart is considered left-dominant.
+When both the RCA and left coronary artery (LCA) contribute to these branches, the heart has a balanced coronary circulation.

 Histology

-The coronary arteries are composed of three layers: tunica intima, tunica media, and tunica adventitia.
+The coronary arteries are composed of 3 layers.
+These layers are the tunica intima, tunica media, and tunica adventitia.

-The tunica intima is the lining inside the vessels comprised of the endothelium, sub-endothelium, and internal elastic lamina.
-Simple squamous cells make up the inner-most layer, which functions not only as a barrier allowing blood to flow smoothly but also for pinocytosis, diapedesis, and secretions into the lumen or back into the smooth muscle to produce nitrous oxide (NO).
-A break in any part of the endothelial lining exposes blood to the subendothelial layer which starts the clotting mechanism.
-Discontinuity of the simple squamous endothelium can initiate the process of atherosclerosis, where fat buildup causes the endothelium to rip or tear, which initiates the formation of a clot, and leads to plaque buildup.
-Underneath the sub-endothelium is a thick internal elastic lamina.
+The tunica intima forms the innermost layer and consists of the endothelium, subendothelium, and internal elastic lamina.
+Simple squamous cells line the luminal surface, allowing smooth blood flow and enabling functions such as pinocytosis, diapedesis, and the secretion of molecules into the lumen or underlying smooth muscle to stimulate the production of nitric oxide.
+A break in any part of the endothelial lining exposes blood to the subendothelial layer, triggering the clotting cascade.
+Disruption of the simple squamous endothelium may initiate atherosclerosis, where lipid accumulation damages the endothelium, promotes clot formation, and leads to plaque buildup.
+The internal elastic lamina forms a thick layer beneath the subendothelium.

-The tunica media is the name given the middle layer of the vessels, comprised of layers of smooth muscle cells arrayed in a hexagonal pattern to allow for better contractility.[3]
-There are typically around five layers of smooth muscle, with few elastic fibers, collagen, and proteoglycans.[3]
-A thick external elastic lamina generally is only seen in large arteries.
+The tunica media comprises the middle layer and is composed of smooth muscle cells arranged in a hexagonal configuration to enhance contractility.
+Typically, this layer contains approximately 5 layers of smooth muscle, along with limited amounts of elastic fibers, collagen, and proteoglycans.[5]
+A well-developed external elastic lamina is usually present only in large arteries.

-The tunica adventitia is an outer connective tissue layer supporting the vessel itself and is formed of loose connective tissue (fibroblasts, collagen), vessels, and nerves.
-Vasa vasorum are vessels that supply larger vessels, and vasomotor nerves (nervi vascularis) support vessel contraction.
+The tunica adventitia constitutes the outer connective tissue layer that provides structural support to the vessel.
+This layer consists of loose connective tissue containing fibroblasts, collagen, small vessels, and nerves.
+Vasa vasorum supply larger arteries, while vasomotor nerves (nervi vascularis) facilitate contraction of the vessel wall.[6]

-Approximately 5% of cardiac output supplies the heart muscle through the coronary arteries.[4]
-Blood from the SA nodal branch supplies the SA node, and the right marginal artery supplies the right ventricle.
-The posterior interventricular artery runs alongside the middle cardiac vein down the posterior interventricular sulcus and supplies the AV node, the posterior 1/3 of the interventricular septum, the posterior 2/3 walls of the ventricles, and is the only vessel supplying the posteromedial papillary muscle.
+Approximately 5% of cardiac output supplies the myocardium through the coronary arteries.[7]
+The sinoatrial nodal branch delivers blood to the sinoatrial node, while the right marginal artery supplies the right ventricle.
+The PDA courses alongside the middle cardiac vein within the posterior interventricular sulcus and supplies the atrioventricular node, the posterior 1/3 of the interventricular septum, the posterior 2/3 of the ventricular walls, and serves as the sole arterial source for the posteromedial papillary muscle.

 Blood flow